Does somebody tell me how many people have fainted at an Obama rally lately?

 That would be a fascinating thing if it happens.

-If all of these interesting stocks in these areas of business skyrocket up because of a Coakley loss and an Obama loss, Kramer still has a job.
+If all of these interesting stocks and these areas of business skyrocket up because of a Coakley loss and an Obama loss.

-Yeah, he got his mind right.
+Oh, yeah, he got his mind right.

-Oh, yeah, he he got his mind right.
+Oh, yeah, he got his mind right.

-He he uh he drifted off the reservation there.
+He drifted off the reservation.

-You remember after I forget the guy Santelli?
+You remember after, I forget the guy, Santelli?

 After Santelli started a Tea Party movement, you know, Kramer got on board.